-The Graduate School will send out the exam admission slip early in July.
-(For Specialization in Architecture (Y-GSA): early in August.)
+The Graduate School will send out he exam admission slip early in August.

 5. Documents to Submit

 Submit the following documents at application procedure.
 Your application documents will not be accepted if required information has been omitted from them or if they contain other deficiencies.
 Application documents can be downloaded from the How to Apply ("Admissions") page of the Graduate School of Urban Innovation website.
 Print out all pages of the application form on white A4 paper, one side only.
 If you make a mistake, put a double line through the incorrect information and write the correct information in the margin.